The Oscar Wilde Temple is a space of sanctuary and celebration.

 A central concern of the artists McDermott & McGough, was that the space be used by LGBTQ+ communities for ceremonies, reading groups, community meetings and other special events.

-In response to the artists’ intention, Studio Voltaire issued a simple invitation to London–wide LGBTQ+ organisations, charities and individuals – come and activate the temple.
-Thus far, we have collaborated with 20 organisations, charities and individuals to host over 70 events: from ceremonies to coffee mornings and tours.
+In response to the artists’ intention, Studio Voltaire issued an invitation to London–wide LGBTQ+ organisations, charities and individuals to come and activate the temple.
+Studio Voltaire collaborated with 20 organisations, charities and individuals to host over 70 events: from ceremonies to coffee mornings, regular hosted visits, reading groups, tours, and workshops with local communities and education partners.

-The breadth of events has included: The Day of the Dead drumming circle with the Radical Faeries of Albion; a “Queer New Year” letter writing workshop with Kingston LGBT Forum; a youth social with 16-25 year old LGBTQ+ people who are currently homeless or living in a hostile environment; a faith gathering for the LGBTQ+ POC community with the House of Rainbow; and a eulogy ceremony with artist Salote Tawale.
+The breadth of events has included: The Day of the Dead drumming circle with the Radical Faeries of Albion; a “Queer New Year” letter writing workshop with Kingston LGBT Forum; a youth social with 16-25 year old LGBTQ+ people who have experienced homelessness or are living in a hostile environment; a faith gathering for the LGBTQ+ POC community with the House of Rainbow; a eulogy ceremony with artist Salote Tawale, and a wedding hosted within Studio Voltaire’s vaulted chapel gallery space.
 The Oscar Wilde Temple has been particularly celebrated and utilised by the over 50+ LGBTQ+ local communities of Clapham, Wandsworth and Brixton.

 McDermott & McGough in conversation with Alison Gingeras